11 days from £3581pp plus international flights.

 International flights and taxes; domestic flight taxes; visas; drinks at Blue Zebra Island Camp; motorised activities on the lake; tips; personal expenses

-Getting there: You need to fly into Lusaka and out of Lilongwe for this trip.
-Return flights from the UK will cost from about £800 per person.
-We usually book these for you.
+You need to fly into Lusaka and out of Lilongwe for this trip.
+Return flights from the UK will cost from about £1000 per person.
+We can book these for you as we are ATOL bonded.

-Departure dates: This is a private tailor made safari and beach holiday which can be taken at any time from 25th May to 31st October.
+Departure dates: This is a private tailor made safari and beach holiday.

 Island Bush Camp is a small camp set in a remote, game-rich part of the South Luangwa National Park.